-I am Posta de Vera Crose (Guard of the True Cross) because with a cross I defend myself, and all the art of fencing and armed combat defends with covers of crossed weapons.
-Attack, for I am just fine waiting for you.
-In the same way that the first scholar of the Remedy Master of the Sword in armour does, with a pass and thrust, I can do with my pollaxe.
+I am Posta di Vera Croce (True Cross Guard) because with a cross I defend myself.
+And all the art of fencing and armed combat defends with covers of crossed weapons.
+Find that well I wait for you.
+In the same way that the first scholar of the remedy master of the sword in armour does, with a pass and thrust, I can do with my pollaxe.

 Posta de Vera Crose with the pollaxe gives us a delightful insight into the naming conventions of armizare.
 The name clearly references the Christian tradition, in which any 15th century Italian would have been thoroughly steeped, of the physical remains of the cross upon which Jesus was crucified.
 Fiore goes on to explain the double meaning in the name, because armizare generally, and this posta in particular, defends by crossing the opponents weapon.
 The play on words is not a nerdish sense of humour at work, but a powerful mnemonic.

 There appears to be an error in the image drawn in the Getty MS here.
 According to the Pissani Dossi MS, the Florius MS, and the text itself, the right hand should be held palm down, and the left hand, palm up.

 On a functional level, this posta is exactly the same as Posta de Vera Crose with a Sword in armour.
 You can equally visualise the sword acting as a short, light pollaxe, or the pollaxe acting as a long, heavy sword.